JUSTIN DORAN

 More about me

-I work as a Clinical Psychologist with young people and adults in private practice in Crows Nest, Sydney.
-I’m a Supervisor on the Master of Clinical Psychology training program at Macquarie University.
-Since 2019 I have been delivering workshops and presentations to local and global organisations.
-I also sit on the Board of the Australian and New Zealand chapter of the Association for Contextual Behavioural Sciences.
+Since 2019 I have been delivering workshops and presentations to local and global organisations on suicide risk management.
+I’m also a former board member of the Australian and New Zealand chapter of the Association for Contextual Behavioural Sciences.

 Prior to working as a Clinical Psychologist, I held a research position at the Black Dog Institute and teaching roles at Macquarie University and the University of Wollongong.

-Doran, J (2022).
+DoranJ.
+(2022).
 Working with Suicidal Young People: Re-Thinking Risk and Integrating Contextual Behavioural Science and Attachment Theory.
 Presentation and workshop at the Association for Contextual Behavioural Science World Conference (14-19th June, San Francisco).

 Proudfoot, J., Whitton, A., Parker, G., Doran, J., Manicavasagar, V., & Delmas, K. (2012).
 Triggers of mania and depression in young people with bipolar disorder.
 Journal of Affective Disorders143, 196-202.